Medical Device Establishment Registration & Listing for Class 1 and 510k cleared devices.

 What is the purpose of Financial Certification or Disclosure Statement in 510(k) Documentation?

-It should be as part of the FDA 510(k), if the section does not apply then include the statement “This section does not apply” or “N/A” under that heading if it is part of the FDA 510(k).
+If the section does not apply, put the statement "This section does not apply" or "N/A" under that heading if it is part of the FDA 510(k).

-The requirements in this part apply to any applicant who submits a marketing application for a human drug, biological product, or device and who submits covered clinical studies.
-The applicant is responsible for making the appropriate certification or disclosure statement where the applicant either contracted with one or more clinical investigators to conduct the studies or submitted studies conducted by others, not under contract to the applicant.
+Any applicant who files a marketing application for a human medication, biological product, or device, as well as covered clinical studies, is subject to the requirements in this section.
+Where the application either contracted with one or more clinical investigators to perform the research or submitted studies completed by others who were not under contract to the applicant, the applicant is responsible for making the necessary certification or disclosure statement.

 What is the difference between Executive Summary and 510(k) summary?